 – You can stream from a variety of devices—smartphone, iPad/tablet, desktop computer, laptop, smart TV, Roku or other stream cast device.

-- Restart your device and internet modem and/or router
+– If you are having problems, restart your device and internet modem and/or router.

 – If using WiFi, try to move your device closer to the router.

 – If playback is delayed or slow, try pausing the content to allow the buffering to make some progress before clicking play again.